When Rigidity Hurts: Soft Consistency Regularization for Probabilistic Hierarchical Time Series Forecasting: Experiments

-\paragraph{Datasets:} We evaluate our method and baselines on a diverse set of publicly available datasets (Table \ref{tab:dataset}) from different domains with varied hierarchical relations and consistency.
-The bechmarking dataset and evaluation setup including forecast horizon is replicated from recent and past literature related to general \htsf \cite{rangapuram2021end,taieb2017coherent,wickramasuriya2019optimal} as well as epidemic forecasting \cite{reich2019collaborative}.
-(1) \labour dataset contains monthly employment data from Feb 1978 to Dec 2020 collected from Australian Bureau of Statistics.
-(2) \tourism \cite{wickramasuriya2019optimal} contains tourism flows in different regions in Australia group via region and demographic.
-This dataset contains two sets of hierarchy (with four and five levels), one for the mode of travel and the other for geography with the top node being the only common node of both hierarchies.
-(3) \wiki dataset collects the number of daily views of 145000 Wikipedia articles aggregated into 150 groups \cite{taieb2017coherent}.
-These 150 groups are leaf nodes of a four-level hierarchy with groups of similar topics aggregated together.
-(4) \symp contains flu incidence values called \textit{weighted influenza-like incidence} (wILI) values \cite{reich2019collaborative} at multiple spatial scales for USA for period of 2004-2020.
-The scales used are states, HHS and National level (US states are grouped into 10 HHS regions by CDC).
-(5) \fbsymp provides aggregated and anonymized daily indicator for the prevalence of Covid-19 symptoms based on online surveys conducted on Facebook \cite{delphifb2022} collected from Dec 2020 to Aug 2021 for each state and national level.
-We use the state-level values to find aggregates at HHS levels.
+\paragraph{Datasets:} We evaluate on a diverse set of publicly available datasets (Table \ref{tab:dataset}) from different domains with varied hierarchical relations and consistency.
+The benchmarking dataset and evaluation setup is replicated from recent and past literature related to general hierarchical forecasting as well as epidemic forecasting. \begin{enumerate} \item \labour dataset contains monthly employment data from Feb 1978 to Dec 2020 collected from the Australian Bureau of Statistics. \item \tourism \citep{wickramasuriya2019optimal} contains tourism flows in different regions in Australia grouped via region and demographic.
+It has two sets of hierarchies (with four and five levels), one for the mode of travel and the other for geography with the top node being the only common node of both hierarchies. \item \wiki dataset collects the number of daily views of 145000 Wikipedia articles aggregated into 150 groups \citep{taieb2017coherent}.
+These 150 groups are leaf nodes of a four-level hierarchy with groups of similar topics aggregated together. \item \symp contains flu incidence values called \textit{weighted influenza-like incidence} (wILI) values \citep{reich2019collaborative} at multiple spatial scales for USA for period of 2004-2020.
+The scales used are states, HHS and National level (US states are grouped into 10 HHS regions by CDC). \item \fbsymp provides an aggregated anonymized daily indicator for the prevalence of Covid-19 symptoms based on online surveys conducted on Facebook \citep{delphifb2022} from Dec 2020 to Aug 2021 for each state and national level.
+We use the state-level values to find aggregates at HHS levels. \end{enumerate}

-\paragraph{Evaluation Metrics} We evaluate our model and baselines using carefully chosen metrics that are widely used in literature \cite{rangapuram2021end,han2021simultaneously,reich2019collaborative}.
+\tourism, \labour and \wiki are constructed by collecting values of leaf nodes and deriving the values of the time series of other nodes of the hierarchy.
+Hence, they are strongly consistent with zero CE (Definition \ref{def:ce}).
+The values of each node of the hierarchy in the case of \symp and \fbsymp are directly collected or measured.
+For example, the values of Flu-Symptoms dataset are collected from public health agencies at the state, HHS and national levels and aggregated by CDC.
+Due to factors like reporting discrepancies and noise, they contain values in time series that may deviate from the given hierarchical relations \citep{chakraborty2018know}.
+Therefore, these datasets are weakly consistent with significant CE (Table \ref{tab:dataset}).
+We also provide level wise consistency errors for all the datasets in the Appendix.